-Mini-PV is a 0.1″ (2.54mm pitch) design likely introduced in the 1950s or 1960s by Berg Connectors which appears to have spent much of its life as a division of E. I. du Pont de Nemours and Company.
+Mini-PV was the first 0.1″ (2.54mm pitch) design of this type likely introduced in the 1950s or 1960s by Berg Connectors which appears to have spent much of its life as a division of E. I. du Pont de Nemours and Company.
 Its contact measures 1.25mm square and features an elaborate bi-metallic design with a brass contact body and a beryllium alloy spring.
 As the heading suggests it has changed hands a few times since then.

 The original Mini-PV family is still manufactured today by Amphenol in the USA, but is a fairly premium product which is not marketed for hobbyist use, and is priced accordingly.
 In subsequent decades its design as been copied and altered by other parties.